keyz/codestamp/README.md

  * NOTE: When `initialStampRemover` is invoked, it's guaranteed that
  * the value of `content` includes `stamp`.
  *
- * NOTE: In some scenarios, you might also find it easier to
+ * NOTE: In some scenarios, you might find it easier to just
  * completely regenerate the file.
 Instead of writing to and reading
  * from the same target file, introduce an intermediate representation
  * as your source of truth, and only write to the final target file.